122 Uses for Coconut Oil – Even More of the Simple, the Strange, and the Downright Odd

 122. Use as an udder balm if you own dairy goats and cows (this is directly from a reader).
 Helps with drying and chapping.
 Clean udder well, apply coconut oil, milk, and then reapply.
 When the calf nurses afterwards, she is not getting any poisons from traditional udder balms.

-If you’re interested in making your own skin care products, I highly recommend this eBook: “Coconut Oil For Your Skin – Nourishing Your Body From The Outside In“.
+If you’re interested in making your own skin care products, I highly recommend this eBook from my friend Jennifer: “Coconut Oil For Your Skin – Nourishing Your Body From The Outside In“.
 This is a great book that shows you how to nourish your body from the outside in, using coconut oil!

 This list is AWESOME!
 Keep it coming.